cambboyle/cambboyle/README.md

 ## About Me

-- I love building and learning more as I do so, and I'm always looking for ways to improve as an engineer.
+- I love building and learning more as I do so, and I'm always looking for ways to improve as an engineer
-- Currently exploring new tech stacks and productivity hacks to become a better developer.
+- Currently exploring new tech stacks and productivity hacks to become a better developer

 ## Hobbies